In Califormia state courts, New York state courts, and federal courts, judgeships are sold. A lawyer buys a judgeship.

 As far as we know, a typical CoC case might involve a seller delivering merchandise to the state government, the state government saying that the merchandise is less that what should have been delivered, the government paying less than the contract price, and the seller suing for the difference between the amount paid and the contract price.
 A judge appointed to this court should be expert in contract disputes involving the state government.
 CoC does not handle other kinds of case, as far as we know.
 For example, CoC does not handle divorce, criminal, or immigration cases.

-Recall the Al Queda attack on the WTC (World Trade Center) on 11 September 2001, an attack which began with a jet hitting a WTC building after 9:00 a.m. on a Tuesday.
+Recall the Al Queda attack on the WTC (World Trade Center) on 11 September 2001.
+That attack began with a jet hitting a WTC building after 9:00 a.m. on a Tuesday morning.
 In Manhattan, CoC did not have its own courthouse.
 In Manhattan, CoC was a tenant in the WTC.
 A CoC employee was killed that day because he was on the job in an attacked building.
 None of the CoC judges were killed or injured.
 Recall that this was after nine o'clock on a Tuesday morning.
 We think that this was because very few of the CoC judges were in the building.
 Most of them were in non-CoC courthouses ineptly doing non-CoC work (for example, criminal cases).